arobson/consequent/docs/concepts.md

  * information about the command that generated it
  * the type that generated it
  * the (primary) type that it mutates
- * a correlationId linking it to the primary actor id it should mutate
+ * a actorId linking it to the primary actor id it should mutate
  * the vector clock of the model at the time it was generated
  * a flake id that gives it a relative global order
  * a timestamp

 When the actor's present state is desired, events are loaded and ordered by time + the event's flake id and then applied after latest available actor snapshot resulting in the 'best known current actor state'.

+> Note: the actorId will be the flake id generated for the actor vs. any friendly identifier assigned to the actor instance by the model/application.
+See the Actor Identity section for a full explanation why.

 ### Actors

-An actor is identified by a unique id and a vector clock.
+An actor is identified by a unique flake id and a vector clock.
 Instead of mutating and persisting actor state after each message, actors return one or more events as the result of processing a command.

 Before a command handle is called, the actor's latest available state is determined by